Comparing Metal Fabrication Methods

 Investment Casting vs. Metal Forging

-Forging is the metal fabrication process in which either hot or cold material is pressed with a massive hammer to push the material into the desired shape.
+Forging is a metal fabrication process that uses a massive hammer to push the material into the desired shape.
 This process requires extremely expensive tooling that often needs to be replaced.
-While the strength of a part is slightly better with forgings, the heightened level of danger inherent to forging, along with specialty equipment, drives the cost of forgings higher.
-Many forgings need to be heavily treated after completion for hardness, as well as to be machined due to lack of tolerance holding.
+While forging produces high-strength parts, there is a heightened level of danger with forging.
+Specialty equipment also drives the cost of forgings higher.
+Many forgings need to be heavily treated after completion for hardness and machined due to a lack of tolerance holding.

-Investment casting methods require less expensive equipment, and is inherently less dangerous, allowing costs to remain lower.
+The investment casting process requires less expensive equipment and is inherently less dangerous, allowing costs to remain lower.
 Investment castings also can hold much tighter tolerances, reducing the amount of machining typical to forgings.

 Investment Cast | Forging | |